digital-work-lab/open-source-project/slides/06-best_practice.md

 # Technical setup: Sources of errors

-- Errors may be raised only in specific settings, i.e., versions of operating systems, Python, package managers, dependencies, and CoLRev
+- Errors may arise only in specific settings, i.e., versions of operating systems, Python, package managers, dependencies, and CoLRev.
 - What we do to identify and fix errors:

     - Run [matrix tests](https://github.com/CoLRev-Environment/colrev/actions/workflows/tests.yml) covering 16 different environments
     - Reduce dependencies
-    - Fix errors that are reported
+    - Fix reported errors

 - What you can do to avoid errors: